 Toxic body image is surging within today’s social media culture and influence.
-And I’m sure you’ve struggled with your body image and appearance as a direct result of an advertisement or influencer.
-I’ve openly shared before how I battled negative body image and body dysmorphia throughout my life.
+And I’m sure you’ve struggled with your body image and appearance directly from an advertisement or influencer.
+I’ve openly shared how I battled negative body image and body dysmorphia throughout my life.
 And how they fueled binge eating and restrictive dieting to control my body.

 It’s taken me years of hard work to find a middle ground where I’m not bouncing back and forth between these two extremes.
 Consequently, I’ve utilized six core principles throughout my recovery.
 Learning to stop comparison, break up with diet culture, re-think beauty, transition to body neutrality, abolish negative self-talk and utilize therapy are the tools that help me find confidence and joy in my body.